Q1: How will symptoms be monitored?

 Q2: What will happen if a student becomes symptomatic during the school day?

 A: Administration will identify an area in the school for symptomatic students to isolate in until they are picked up by a parent, guardian, or emergency contact.
 Symptomatic students will need to wear a mask, even if in an isolated area waiting for pick-up.
-Symptomatic students must be tested for COVID-19.
+Parents/guardians are asked to complete the AHS Self-Assessment and have symptomatic students tested for COVID-19.

 Q3: How long will students need to isolate at home after becoming symptomatic?

-A: If students have cold-like symptoms not related to a pre-existing health condition, or if they test positive for COVID-19, they must isolate for at least 10 days or until symptoms resolve, whichever takes longer.
+A: If students have cold-like symptoms not related to a pre-existing health condition and they test positive for COVID-19, they must isolate for at least 10 days or until symptoms resolve, whichever takes longer.

 If a student tests negative for COVID-19 and has no known exposure to the virus, they must stay home until symptoms resolve.
 If they test negative and have had an exposure to the virus, they must quarantine for 14 days from the exposure date.